kubos/kubos/docs/tutorials/schedule-app.rst

 This tutorial will build on the :doc:`application registration tutorial <app-register>`.
 It assumes the application, monitor, and telemetry services are running.
-It also assumes the  example application exists and is registered with the application service.
+It also assumes the :doc:`example mission application <first-mission-app>` exists and is registered with the application service.

 This tutorial will use the following example directories: